The Garden Grazer

 Vegetables: Stir in diced red bell pepper, chopped pickles, dill pickle relish, cucumber, radish, etc.

-Flavors: Add a squeeze of fresh lemon juice, a teaspoon celery seed, capers, minced garlic cloves, a splash of apple cider vinegar, or salt and black pepper to taste.
+Flavors: Add a squeeze of fresh lemon juice for more tangy flavor, a teaspoon celery seed, capers, minced garlic cloves, tahini, a splash of apple cider vinegar, or salt and black pepper to taste.

 Vegan eggs: Many traditional potato salads include hard boiled eggs.
-So you could even include this simple Eggy Tofu for extra protein if you'd like.
+So you could include this delicious Eggy Tofu for extra protein if you'd like.

-Close up view of vegan potato salad in a white bowl with bamboo serving spoons
+Overhead view of vegan potato salad mixed with a creamy dressing in a large glass bowl

 Serving

-This potato salad is a great side dish for picnics, potlucks, BBQs, summer gatherings, or simply enjoyment at home!
+This classic potato salad is a great side dish for summer picnics, potlucks, BBQs, gatherings, or simply enjoyment at home!
 Here are few pairing ideas:

 • Southwest Black Bean Burger